-Lingagement and Nouting (molda it and Routing (include meeting dates) Those who are actively participating: Consultation and Stakeholder GFC Facilities Development Committee (FDC) Participation Board Finance and Property Committee (BFPC) (parties who have seen the Board of Governors proposal and in what capacity) Those who have been consulted: Faculty of Agricultural, Life and Environmental Sciences Elected officials that represent the area of South Campus from the City of Edmonton, the Government of Alberta and the Government of Canada.
+Engagement and Routin g (include meeting dates) Those who are actively participating: Consultation and GFC Facilities Development Committee (FDC) Stakeholder GFC Academic Planning Committee (APC) Participation Board Finance and Property Committee (BFPC) (parties who have Board of Governors seen the proposal and Those who have been consulted: in what capacity) Faculty of Agricultural, Life and Environmental Sciences Elected officials that represent the area of South Campus from the City of Edmonton, the Government of Alberta and the Government of Canada.
 City of Edmonton.
 Office of the City Manager Members of South Campus Consultation Group, residents of neighbouring communities, and the general public.
 Those who have been informed: The LRDP Amendment process was led jointly by Government and Community Relations (External Relations) and the Office of the University Architect (Facilities and Operations).
-A comprehensive summary of the significant campus community and public consultation that has been undertaken is attached.
-Approval Route (Governance) (including meeting dates) In addition to FDC, the following governance milestones are anticipated: • Board Finance and Property Committee (BFPC): November 23, 2021 Board of Governors: December 9, 2021
+A comprehensive summary of the significant campus community and A comprehensive summary of the significant campus community and A comprehensive summary of the significant campus community and public consultation that has been undertaken is attached.
+Approval Route GFC Facilities Development Committee: September 23, 2021 (recommendation) (Governance) GFC Academic Planning Committee: October 20, 2021 (recommendation) (including meeting Board Finance and Property Committee: November 23, 2021 (recommendation) dates) Board of Governors: December 9, 2021 (approval)